pl12133/css-object-loader/README.md

 ## Limitations

-This library uses [reworkcss/css](https://github.com/reworkcss/css) to parse CSS.
-It is currently a proof of concept and not intended for production usage.
+This library is currently a proof of concept and not intended for production usage.
 This loader should function with other CSS preprocessors as long as they run before `css-object-loader`.
 The underlying concept is still a work in progress, if you have any suggestions please feel free to open an issue.

+## Implementation

+This library uses [reworkcss/css](https://github.com/reworkcss/css) to parse CSS to an AST.
+The AST is then traversed to find rule declarations and populate them into an object.
+Media queries are ignored.

 ## Contributing